jasmine/jasmine/README.md

 ## Supported environments

-Jasmine tests itself across many browsers (Safari, Chrome, Firefox, PhantomJS, and new Internet Explorer) as well as node.
+Jasmine tests itself across many browsers (Safari, Chrome, Firefox, PhantomJS, and Edge) as well as node.
 To see the exact version tests are run against look at our [.travis.yml](https://github.com/jasmine/jasmine/blob/master/.travis.yml)

 ## Support